gustavochm/phasepy/docs/source/phasepy.rst

 phasepy
 =======

-Phasepy is a object oriented programmed Python package .
-In order to help the final user to deal with the minimun quantity of parameters as possible, those are saved as attributes in objects.
-Objects for creating components and mixtures are available, then this object are used within a EoS to create a final object that is going to be used for fluid phase equilibrium calculations.
+Phasepy aims to require minimum quantity of parameters needed to do phase equilibrium calculations.
+First it is required to create components and mixtures, and then combine them with a phase equilibrium model to create a final model object, which can be used to carry out fluid phase equilibrium calculations.

-In order to start with phase equilibrium calculations it is necessary to provide pure component and mixture info.
-Phasepy is an object oriented python package that implements two basics classes for this purpose.

 .. toctree::
    	./basic/phasepy.component
 	./basic/phasepy.mixture

-With the class component :class:`phasepy.component`, pure component info is saved, this includes critical temperature, pressure, volume, acentric factor, antoine coefficients and group contribution info.
-On the other hand, classs :class:`phasepy.mixture` saves pure component data and also allows to incorporate interactions parameters for the available models as, NRTL, Wilson, Redlich Kister.
+With the class component :class:`phasepy.component`, only pure component info is saved.
+Info includes critical temperature, pressure, volume, acentric factor, Antoine coefficients and group contribution info.
+The class :class:`phasepy.mixture` saves pure component data, but also interactions parameters for the activity coeffient models.

 .. code-block:: python